Marine clay

 Once the clay is deposited on the ocean floor it can change its structure through a process known as flocculation, process by which fine particulates are caused to clump together or floc.
-These can be either edge to edge flocculation or edge to face flocculation.
-Relating to individual clay particles interacting with each other.
-Clays can also be aggregated or shifted in their structure besides being flocculated.
+In estuarine systems, the changes in physicochemical conditions from the river side to the sea side triggers flocculation and leads to estuarine siltation.
+This is one of the main causes for the dredging activities in harbors.
+Organic matter in particular plays a major role in marine clay flocculation as it can adhere to marine clay particles.
+Particles can also be aggregated or shifted in their structure besides being flocculated.